Literature: The Midnight Library

 - There's also a girl who gets her mouth sewn shut because she stole some candy, a girl whose telepathy eventually overwhelms her and drives her to insanity, and a boy whose sneakers take on a life of their own and forced him to run until he literally drops dead from exhaustion.

 - Feathered Fiend:The parrot in "Man's Best Friend."
 Type A.

 - Playful Pooch: Subverted.

 - Wax Museum Morgue: "Blood and Sand."

 - Body Horror: "An Apple a Day."
 The protagonist tries to get back at his cruel neighbour for picking on his grandma by vandalizing his apple orchard.
 As a souvenir, he even eats one of the apples.
-The remainder of the story showcases him slowly transforming into an apple tree- Yeesh.
+The remainder of the story shows him now slowly and painfully transforming into an apple tree- Yeesh!

 - The Game Come to Life: "Endgame"